varxyz/ReactReduxHMR/README.md

 # ReactReduxHMR

-This is a project starter that supports HMR for building scalable react and redux apps.
+This is a project starter that supports HMR for building react and redux apps.

 [DEMO](https://ysrg.github.io/ReactReduxHMR/)